w3bdesign/nextjs-woocommerce/README.md

 ## Known limitations

 Overall the application is working as intended, but it has not been tested extensively in a production environment.
 More testing and debugging is required before deploying it in a production nevironment.

 With that said, keep the following in mind:

 - Currently only simple products and variable products work without any issues.
-External/affilate products are not working.
+Other product types are not known to work.
+- Only Cash On Delivery (COD) is currently supported.
+More payment methods may be added later.

 ## TODO